Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 ### The status module check fires on a host you monitor

 `mod_status` is what the `apache-httpd-status` check reads, so a host running that check will keep failing this one.
 Exclude it deliberately with `--ignore=^Status module$` and keep the rest of the report.

+### `Request body limit` fires on a fresh installation

+Expected.
+A configuration that never mentions `LimitRequestBody` does not leave the request body unlimited, it caps it at 1 GiB, which is far above the 102400 bytes the benchmark asks for.
+Write the directive out, at a value that covers the largest upload the site has to accept, and reload.

+Note what the directive does before lowering it on a host that takes uploads: a request body above the limit is answered with `413 Request Entity Too Large` by httpd itself, so the application never sees the upload, and the application's own upload settings (`upload_max_filesize` and `post_max_size` in PHP, for example) never come into play.
+Raise the limit for the vhost, directory or location that needs it, and exclude this check with `--ignore=^Request body limit$` on a host where a larger limit is deliberate.

 ### The worker account check fires although the account is correct